California (Belinda Carlisle song)

-"California" is a pop song written by Rick Nowels, Billy Steinberg and Maria Vidal, produced by David Tickle for Belinda Carlisle's sixth studio album, A Woman and a Man (1996).
-It was released as the album's fourth single in the UK and the third single in Australia as a CD single.
+"California" is a song written by Rick Nowels, Billy Steinberg and Maria Vidal, produced by David Tickle for American singer Belinda Carlisle's sixth studio album, A Woman & a Man (1996).
+It was released in February 1997 by Chrysalis Records as the album's fourth single in the UK and the third single in Australia.
+The accompanying music video was directed by Philippe Gautier.

 Critical reception

 British magazine Music Week rated the song three out of five, adding, "This cool, smooth ditty is quite a grower, although the production seems a little too stark."

-Music video

-The accompanying music video for "California" was directed by Philippe Gautier.